oceanhackweek/ohw26-intro-activity/README.md

 ## Resources

 Background reading from the OHW site.
-These are general references for how to log in to our hub (CryoCloud) and set up git auth, use [SETUP.md](SETUP.md), which is current for OHW26.
+These are general references.
+For how to log in to our hub (CryoCloud) and set up git auth, use [SETUP.md](SETUP.md), which is current for OHW26.